William Glynne-Jones: Early life and career

 He was born and brought up in Llanelli and went to Llanelli Boys' County School.
 His love of literature and his childhood desire to be a writer was fed by the books read in Llanelli library.

-Glynne-Jones worked between the ages of 16 and 36 as a steel-foundry moulder at Glanmor Foundry.
-He would then type his writings in the evening.
+Glynne-Jones left school at 15 and began working at Glanmor Foundry at 16 as a steel-foundry moulder.
+He left the job at 36, on medical grounds.
 He was a fluent Welsh speaker, but suffered from a cleft palate and hare lip.
-He was released from the foundry on medical grounds in 1943.
 While his wife and son remained initially in Wales, he went to London to pursue an ambition to earn his living as a freelance writer and novelist.

 His stories for children and adults were broadcast weekly on Children's Hour and regularly on the mid-morning story hour by the BBC.
 His full name of William Glynne-Jones was necessary to distinguish him from other writers with similar names.